 The rest of the dash is devoid of gauges and controls, which may take some getting used to.

 Before you fall in love with this car too much, it is important to note that this could change by the time the Tesla Model 3 production starts.
-Elon Musk said that we will see a refined Model 3 closer to the release.
+Elon Musk said that we will see a refined Model 3.
+That is coming this Friday as Tesla will unveil the final production specs as well as a look at the finished car.
+Musk teases that part two of this reveal, “takes things to another level.”

 Tesla Model 3 Specs